-- 13.2.1 This applies where, in the professional opinion of the Head, the pupil will not benefit from continuing their education at the school or where the pupil has not attained a sufficiently high standard of work or behaviour to continue. - 13.2.2 Schools must ensure that they have a clear set of procedures in place, known to all relevant staff and communicated in an appropriate form to parents, which enable them, where a pupil is failing to achieve a satisfactory standard of work or behaviour, to: - a. identify pupil difficulties; - b. provide support as appropriate;

-- c. where appropriate, arrange individual Home/School Agreements setting out previously identified goals and time related targets; - d. allow a reasonable time scale for monitoring of progress; and - e. keep parents fully informed. - 13.2.3 Where, in the professional opinion of the Head, having gone through the above, it is clear that the pupil should be required to withdraw from the school, the pupil's parents should have at least a term to make alternative arrangements. - 13.2.4 In all cases, documentation should be clear and readily available.
+- 13.2.1 This applies where, in the professional opinion of the Head, the pupil will not benefit from continuing their education at the school or where the pupil has not attained a sufficiently high standard of work or behaviour to continue. - 13.2.2 Schools must ensure that they have a clear set of procedures in place, known to all relevant staff and communicated in an appropriate form to parents, which enable them, where a pupil is failing to achieve a satisfactory standard of work or behaviour, to: - a. identify pupil difficulties; - b. provide support as appropriate; - c. arrange individual Home/School Agreements setting out previously identified goals and time related targets, where appropriate; - d. allow a reasonable time scale for monitoring of progress; and - e. keep parents fully informed. - 13.2.3 Where, in the professional opinion of the Head, having gone through the above, it is clear that the pupil should be required to withdraw from the school, the pupil's parents should have at least a term to make alternative arrangements. - 13.2.4 In all cases, documentation should be clear and readily available.

-13.3 Breaches of Contract
+Breaches of Contract

-In cases of non-payment of fees
+13.3 In cases of non-payment of fees

 - 13.3.1 The Foundation will make every effort to assist parents who experience sudden financial hardship; due to limited resources this is, however, not always possible. - 13.3.2 The Chair of Governors may require a pupil to be removed from school at any time if the fees have not been paid by the due date.
-The pupil's parents will receive not less than one week's notice of the intended removal (this is the last chance for parents to pay). - 13.3.3 If parents do not react to the intended removal and payment in full has not been received nor an appropriate repayment arrangement has been agreed then the pupil's parents will receive not less than two weeks' notice of the intended permanent removal and removal of the pupil's name from the school roll.
-During these two weeks of the removal taking effect, the pupil may not return to the school and the Chair of Governors may require the pupil to be permanently removed from school. - 13.3.4 The Head will inform the Local Authority of the deletion from the school roll following the relevant local procedures. - 13.3.5 If a pupil is required to be removed from school for non-payment of fees, the school is under no obligation to provide them with work to enable them to pursue their studies at home.
+The pupil's parents will receive not less than two weeks' notice of the intended removal (this is the last chance for parents to pay).
+If parents do not react to the intended removal and either payment in full has not been received or an appropriate repayment arrangement has not been agreed, then the pupil's parents will receive not less than two weeks' notice of the intended permanent removal and removal of the pupil's name from the school roll. - 13.3.3 The Head will inform the Local Authority of the deletion from the school roll following the relevant local procedures. - 13.3.4 If a pupil is required to be removed from school for non-payment of fees, the school is under no obligation to provide them with work to enable them to pursue their studies at home, but may not agree to do so, as determined on a case by case basis.